tinybirdco/weather-data-api/README.md

 # weather-data-api
 A demo to illustrate how to go from an API design to implementing (and hosting) it on Tinybird.

-While this example focuses on publishing weather data, the underlying concepts should apply to an other data domain.
+While this example focuses on publishing weather data, the underlying concepts should apply to any other data domain.

 There are a lot of moving pieces, but here is a general outline of the resources provided:
-* Python script for getting weather data from OpenWeatherMap and posting it to a Tinybird Data Source.
+* Python script for getting weather data from OpenWeatherMap and posting it to a Tinybird Data Source using the [Events API](https://www.tinybird.co/docs/ingest/events-api.html).
 * How-tos for creating a ``incoming_weather_data`` Data Source and a ``reports`` Pipe.
 * Python script for making requests to the weather API ``reports`` endpoint.